outscal/Getting-Started-with-Unity/Chap00-Introduction.md

 So you have finally decided to learn Unity.
 First off let me congratulate you on making it this far and taking the plunge.
 You're already off to a good start.
 Keep the momentum going.

-Before you had into battle.
+Before you head into battle.
 You're going to need a little something to add in your arsenal.

 ![Preparing for Battle](https://media.giphy.com/media/Om2ozaOw3rNciJCf2t/giphy-downsized-large.gif)